CompuTec/computec-docs/docs/pdc/index.md

 # Introduction to CompuTec PDC

 Welcome to the CompuTec PDC Documentation.
 CompuTec PDC stands for CompuTec Plant Data Capture.
-This application allows to record production tasks by using ProcessForce Time Bookings documents directly from the production floor.
+This application allows to record production tasks by using CompuTec ProcessForce Time Bookings documents directly from the production floor.

 This is a basic tutorial.
 You will be installing and starting the application, setting it up, and creating tasks for a specific resource.